The Churches of Britain and Ireland

 Seventh-day Adventist Church on Annetwell Street.
 NY 398 561. © Bill Henderson.

 Society of Friends, a modern building (1963) stands opposite the castle, on the Quaker Burial ground which dates from 1681.
 NY 398 561. © Steve Bulman.
 Another view, © Steve Bulman (2018).
-Their first building, on Fisher Street collapsed in 1775, and was rebuilt on the same site the following year.
+Their first building, on Fisher Street, collapsed in 1775, and was rebuilt on the same site the following year.
 This still stands, now The Arches Coffee House.
 An 1860's facade hides the 1776 building, and some of the fabric can be seen at the rear, including a date-stone. ca. NY 400 559.
 Both © Steve Bulman (2011).
 Another Friends Meeting House is listed on the Historic England website.
 Unfortunately, no location details seem to be available, but to judge by appearances, it might have been in the warren of lanes between Scotch Street and Lowther Street.

 The former Unitarian Church on the corner of the Viaduct and James Street.
 If it wasn't for a local history article in the Cumberland News of 3 Jan 2014 (not apparently available on-line), I wouldn't have known that this had ever been a church.
 Built by the Unitarians with work commencing in 1889, it was successor to the Caldewgate Temperance Hall, where they had met (see Carlisle Christian Spiritualist Church below), and continued until 1913/14 when it was sold to provide additional premises for the local electricity company.
 Although extensively altered, much of the original fabric remains, and it now forms part of the Enterprise Centre.
 NY 400 554. © Steve Bulman (2014).